swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

 You can now see these items at the end of the list.

 You can see how that approach might be tedious in certain cases.
-If you want to concatenate a list onto the end of another one, use extend.
+If you want to add a list onto the end of another one, use extend.

 ```python
 currentList.extend([1.5, 2.0])
 print currentList
 ```

-Question: Is it possible to extend the currentList with the values from the voltageList without typing all the values from the voltageList?!!!!
+Question: in the last exercise, we manually, with either append or extend, added value to our list by typing in the list with its values into the commad.
+How could you avoid doing this?

 ### Length of Lists